cpsamtec/jupiter/README.md

 Further client documentation can be found here
 [Minio Client](https://docs.min.io/docs/minio-client-quickstart-guide.html)

+## Exposed user ports

+By default ports 33000 and 34000 are exposed.
+If you are the environment is running on balena you can access these ports publicly by going to the public blanea url and appending **/dev/33000** or **/dev/34000** to the path.
+Example https://xxxxxxxxxxxx.balena-devices.com/dev/33000/myapi

 ## Software Tools

 The following tools have been installed and are ready to use.